Alan-Liang/spectec/spectec/test-prose/TEST.md

     - heaptype_2 is FUNC.
     - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (FUNC t_1* -> t_2*).
   - Or:
+    - heaptype_1 is deftype.
+    - heaptype_2 is CONT.
+    - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (CONT typeuse).
+  - Or:
     - heaptype_1 is deftype_1.
     - heaptype_2 is deftype_2.
     - the defined type deftype_1 matches the defined type deftype_2.